marvin1099/Forceaudiodevice/README.md

 - default comunication playback and comunication recording audio device
 - - This can be left emty to skip, given only a speaker / microfon or given both

-After this change a audio device to something wrong and see if it changes to waht you set it to.
+After this change a audio device to something wrong and see if it changes to what you set it up for.

 This will save the ***IDs*** of the speakers and / or microfons in to "***INPUT_SCRIPT_NAME_HERE***-AudioDevices.json",
 this can be canged while it is running by editing the path inside the "***INPUT_SCRIPT_NAME_HERE***-AudioDDesination.txt".